 6. friend solar system

-Another unique Snapchat+ feature is the Friend Solar System, where friends are ranked like planets based on how close they are to the user.
+Another unique Snapchat+ feature is the Friend Solar System, which ranks friends like planets based on how close they are to the user.

 You won’t see it on your end.
 But if someone mentions your “planet rank” or talks about how close they are to you according to Snapchat, that could be a subtle sign.